bisraelsen/bisraelsen.github.io/about.md

 permalink: /bio/
 ---

 I am currently a PhD student in the department of Computer Science at CU, Boulder.
-I am a member of the COHRINT lab that is advised by [Nisar R. Ahmed][nisar].
+I am a member of the [COHRINT][cohrint] lab that is advised by Nisar R. Ahmed.
 I am affiliated with both [C-UAS][cuas] and [RECUV][recuv].

 My research focuses on algorithms for human-robot interaction.
 More specifically, what tools are needed for humans and robots to work together on teams.
 To that end I use various machine learning algorithms.
 One key idea I call *circumspective agents*, which is supposed to convey the idea of an agent being able to be introspective *and* extrospective.
 Or in other words: